 Parents all over the country are learning the hard way that, YES!
 Head lice are an extremely common problem.
 In the event that your child contracts head lice, a million questions can run through your mind.
 How common is head lice?
 How did they get it?
 Who is at risk for catching it?
-Lice Clinics of America wants to help you through this challenge any way that we can.
+Lice Clinics of Texas wants to help you through this challenge any way that we can.
 We provide head lice facts, insights, and treatment solutions.

 Here is a list of information parents may not know when dealing with a case of head lice: